 The WHO is supported by a number of Collaborating Centres both within Australia and internationally which assist them to progress its specific programmes of work.

 Since 1991, the AIHW has been designated as the WHO Collaborating Centre for the Family of International Classifications Australia (ACC).
-The ACC is one of more than 20 international collaborating centres that assists WHO in its work to develop, implement and maintain the Family of International Classification (WHO-FIC).
+The ACC is one of more than 20 international collaborating centres that assists WHO in its work to develop, implement and maintain the Family of International Classifications (WHO-FIC).
 The WHO-FIC is the framework which allows the capture of health, functioning and intervention (procedures) data from countries around the world.

-Current work of the ACC: ICD-11 implementation planning in Australia
+ICD-11 implementation in Australia

-The ACC is contributing to the development of the International Classification of Diseases 11th revision (ICD-11).
+The ACC is contributing to the development of the International Classification of Diseases, 11th revision (ICD-11).
 ICD-11 was endorsed by member states at the 72nd World Health Assembly in Geneva, Switzerland in May 2019.
 ICD-11 will come into effect from 1 January 2022.
 Each member state will make its own decisions about adoption and timing of implementation.
 Australia has not yet made a decision to implement ICD-11.
 The AIHW is leading the planning work to determine this.

 Organisation for Economic Co-operation and Development